-SYMPTOMS OF CO POISONING

-These symptoms are related to CO POISONING and should be discussed with ALL household members.
+SYMPTOMS OF CO POISONING These symptoms are related to CO POISONING and should be discussed

 Mild Exposure: Slight headache, nausea, vomiting, fatigue ("flu-like" symptoms).
 Medium Exposure: Throbbing headache, drowsiness, confusion, fast heart rate.
 Extreme Exposure: Convulsions, unconsciousness, heart and lung failure.
-Exposure to Carbon Monoxide can cause brain damage, death.
+Exposure to Carbon Monoxide can cause brain damage, death

-This Gas/CO Alarm measures exposure to CO over time.
+This CO Alarm measures exposure to CO over time.
 It alarms if CO levels are extremely high in a short period of time, or if CO levels reach a certain minimum over a long period of time.
-The Gas/CO Alarm generally sounds an alarm before the onset of symptoms in average, healthy adults.
+The CO Alarm generally sounds an alarm before the onset of symptoms in average, healthy adults.
 Why is this important?
 Because you need to be warned of a potential CO problem while you can still react in time.
 In many reported cases of CO exposure, victims may be aware that they are not feeling well, but become disoriented and can no longer react well enough to exit the building or get help.
-Also, young can no longer react well enough to exit the building of get help.
 Also, young children and pets may be the first affected.
-The average healthy adult might not feel any symptoms when the Gas/CO Alarm sounds.
+The average healthy adult might not feel any symptoms when the CO Alarm sounds.
 However, people with cardiac or respiratory problems, infants, unborn babies, pregnant mothers, or elderly people can be more quickly and severely affected by CO.
 If you experience even mild symptoms of CO poisoning, consult your doctor immediately!